Brucellosis (Bacterial infection caused by the Brucella canis species) in Dogs

 Prognosis and follow-up care

 The quality of life of the affected dog can be impaired by the disease, especially if it leads to recurrentRecurrent refers to a disease that repeatedly returns or worsens after a temporary remission or improvement. infections or chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. pain.
-Close cooperation with a veterinarian is crucial to develop the best treatment plan and improve the dog’s quality of life.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time.
+Pain.
+Close collaboration with a veterinarian is crucial to develop the best treatment plan and improve the dog’s quality of life.

 Prevention

 The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of brucellosis in dogs is based on avoiding exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of Brucellosis in dogs is based on avoiding exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to infected animals and controlling the spread in affected populations.
-Dogs used for breeding should be regularly tested for brucellosis to prevent transmission to offspring.
-Newly introduced dogs in breeding facilities should also be tested and observed during a quarantineQuarantine is the isolation of animals to prevent the spread of disease.
+Dogs used for breeding should be regularly tested for Brucellosis to prevent transmission to offspring.
+Newly introduced dogs in breeding kennels should also be tested and observed during a quarantineQuarantine is the isolation of animals to prevent the spread of disease.
 This may be necessary if an infectious disease is suspected or after animals are imported from other countries. period.

 Since there is currently no effective vaccineA vaccine is a substance that stimulates the immune system to develop immunity against specific pathogens without causing the disease itself.
 Vaccines may contain weakened or inactivated pathogens, toxoids, or recombinant antigens. against Brucella canis, preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is key to controlling the disease.
-Public education about the risks and signs of the disease can help minimize the spread of infection and raise awareness of the need for preventive measures.
+Public education about the risks and signs of the disease can help minimize the spread of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and raise awareness of the need for preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures.

 Close collaboration with veterinarians and other professionals in the field of animal health can help monitor the disease and take appropriate measures to prevent its spread.
 Regular monitoring and testing in breeding facilities are crucial to ensure the health of the animals and not to endanger reproductive capacity.